Annotated Examples

 }

-This chain replaces the local shell hooks with a remote API hook (the US National Weather Service).
+This chain replaces the local shell tools with a remote API tools (the US National Weather Service).
 Notice the custom system_instruction providing domain-specific guidance on how to use the NWS tools.

 {